Mohammad Nazmur Rahman Emon

 ESP32TFT DisplayEmbedded Game2D GraphicsFirmware

-Why make a game on ESP32?
+Why a game on an ESP32?

-Display and game loop
+Display + game loop